- 1 Yamaha CP4 Stage Piano Review – Best for Proffesional Use

 It comes with a sustain pedal that adds to the convenience.
-It comes with the blue backlit display that conveys parameters and functions smartly.
+It comes with a blue backlit display that conveys parameters and functions smartly.
 Complementing it is a scroll wheel that allows for easy navigation.

-Overall, all the features are well laid out and the design is simple and sleek.
+Overall, all the features are well laid out, and the design is simple and sleek.

-The CP4 Stage uses Yamaha’s 88-key NW–GH (Natural Wood Graded Hammer) keyboard action.
-The Graded Hammer action means that the lower keys are a little heavier and the higher ones a bit lighter.
-It has one of the best keybed action.
+The CP4 Stage uses Yamaha’s 88-key NW–GH (Natural Wood Graded Hammer-Yamaha cp4 stage 88 key stage piano) keyboard action.
+The Graded Hammer action means that the lower keys are a little heavier and the higher ones lighter.
+It has one of the best keybed actions.

-There are 341 voices in total in the CP4 and these focus heavily on keyboards.
-The keyboard can be split and layered which divides the keyboard into two and makes it easy to balance the volumes of the two.
+There are 341 voices in total in the CP4, and these focus heavily on yamaha cp4 keyboards.
+The keyboard can be split and layered, which divides the keyboard into two and makes it easy to balance the volumes of the two.

 The best part about Yamaha CP4 is that it responds well to all the different playing styles, a feature that is rare to find.
 The front panel is comparatively simpler, which makes it easy to control the functioning of the piano.

-CP4 includes a selection of voices from Yamaha’s Premium hand-crafted grand pianos including CFX, CFIIIS and S6, vintage EPs with VCM effects, i.e. Yamaha’s CFX, CF and S6 brands are available in the CP4 Stage, in the form of three dedicated front-panel buttons.
+CP4 includes a selection of voices from Yamaha’s Premium hand-crafted grand pianos, including CFX, CFIIIS, and S6, vintage EPs with VCM effects, i.e., Yamaha’s CFX, CF, and S6 brands are available in the CP4 Stage, in the form of three dedicated front-panel buttons.
 Each of them has 14 alternative versions.

 Yamaha CP4 also has 321 additional built-in sounds based on the industry-leading MOTIF synthesizer, including bass, clavinet, organ, and drums.
 There’s a master EQ section on the front with five sliders that conveys the signal.

 Yamaha CP4 comes with two USB ports.
 USB A and B ports for external drives and connects to a computer.
-One port can be used to connect your PC or Mac and the other is for connecting a USB thumb drive to store and exchange files with the keyboard.
+One port can be used to connect your PC or Mac, and the other is for connecting a USB thumb drive to store and exchange files with the keyboard.

-In addition to headphone and 1/4″ stereo outputs, the CP4 includes balanced XLR outs.
-Each Performance can have three internal sounds (Main, Split, and Layer) as well as address four zones from external sound sources.
+In addition to headphones and 1/4″ stereo outputs, the CP4 includes balanced XLR outs.
+Each Performance can have three internal sounds (Main, Split, and Layer) and address four zones from external sound sources.

-However, for any insights or problems, you can always refer to the software menu to make more detailed changes to effects.
+However, you can always refer to the software menu for any insights or problems to make more detailed changes to effects.